 DFDL Implementations are free to use whatever techniques for parsing they wish so long as the semantics are equivalent to that of the speculative recursive-descent logical parser described in this specification.
 It is required that implementations distinguish the various kinds of errors (Schema Definition Error, processing error, etc.) no matter what time they are detected.
 Some implementations may not detect certain Schema Definition Errors until data are being parsed; however, they must still distinguish Schema Definition Errors (which indicate that the schema itself is not meaningful), from parsing errors (which indicate that the input data doesn't satisfy the requirements of the schema), or unparsing errors (which indicate that the Infoset does not satisfy the requirements of the schema).

-Infoset9.49.4.316 below
+Processing Error

+If a DFDL schema contains no Schema Definition Errors, then there is the additional possibility of a processing error when processing data using a DFDL schema.
+A processing error occurs when parsing if the data does not conform to the format described by the schema, that is to say, the data is not well-formed relative to the schema.
+A processing error occurs when unparsing when the incoming Infoset does not conform to the logical structure described by the schema.

+Processing errors interact with the schema’s points of uncertainty.
+A point of uncertainty occurs in the data stream when there is more than one schema component that can describe the data format at that point.
+Points of uncertainty arise from the schema’s use of xs:choice model groups, optional and array elements with varying numbers of occurrences, unordered sequences, and sequences with floating elements.

+When a DFDL parser encounters a processing error, then that error is said to be suppressed by a point of uncertainty if there is another schema component that can be selected by the parsing algorithm which subsequently parses successfully.
+The details of the DFDL parsing algorithm are described in Section 9.4.

+Processing errors MUST be able to be suppressed by a point of uncertainty.
+See section 9.4.3.

+Note that unlike processing errors, Schema Definition Errors cannot be suppressed by points of uncertainty when parsing data.
+That is, a Schema Definition Error is fatal.
+It does not trigger search or backtracking to find alternative ways to parse the data.

+Exceptions that occur in the evaluation of the DFDL expression language are processing errors.

+Non-conformance with the XSD minOccurs or XSD maxOccurs constraints is either a processing error or only a validation error depending on the settings of certain DFDL properties (see section 16 below)

+Recoverable Error

+This error type is used with the dfdl:assert annotation when parsing to permit the checking of physical format constraints without terminating a parse.
+For example, some formats will have redundancy by having known lengths, as well as delimiters.
+A recoverable error can be issued, using an assert to check a physical length constraint when property lengthKind is 'delimited'.

+Recoverable errors are independent of validation, and when resolving points of uncertainty, recoverable errors are ignored.

 DFDL Data Syntax Grammar

 Data in a format describable via a DFDL schema obeys the grammar given here.
 A given DFDL schema is read by the DFDL processor to provide specific meaning to the terminals and decisions in this grammar.